manolaz/solana-Confidential-Balances-Sample/docs/wallet_guide_transfers.md

   - Incorrect zk proof account initialization.

 Since these operations progressively create new state, we need a way to reconcile the state in case of failure.
-There are three general strategies:
+There are two general strategies:

 #### Atomic
 Use an all-or-nothing approach with Jito Bundles.
 When the operation is at most five transactions, they can be bundled.
 Bundles guarantee transaction order and atomicity.
 This approach has it's own trade-offs:
+  - Landing the bundle on-chain is not guaranteed.
     - Failing one transaction fails the entire bundle.
-    - Landing the bundle on-chain is not guaranteed.
-    - Retrying a bundle requires re-signing all bundled transactions if blockhash expires.
+    - Retrying a bundle requires re-signing all bundled transactions, preventing blockhash expiration.
+  - Jito Bundles are only supported by a subset of Solana validators, potentially delaying bundle confirmation.

 See an example of [atomic transfer in the recipes](/recipes/src/lib.rs#L90).

 #### Non-Atomic
 Foregoing atomicity allows for more flexible transaction handling, but requires additional logic to handle failures.
 The general approach is to track operation progress within the wallet, always knowing which transactions have been executed so far.
+This
 Upon transaction failure, there are two recourses:

 *Abort (roll-back):*